The Silver Arm

 Daughter will deceive her mother.

 Clickable Map of Ireland.
+Moytura

 One of the huge erratic boulders on Moytura, beside the large court cairn near Highwood village.
 Beyond is the massive Eglone, a huge pillar of limestone said to be a petrified giant.

-Sacred Island Guided Tours, Cliffoney, County Sligo, Ireland.
+Old RIC barracks, Cliffoney, County Sligo, Ireland.